mlcommons/tiny/benchmark/runner/README.md

 device reports readiness to read but returned no data (device disconnected or multiple access on port?)".
 It is typically caused by having a serial terminal (e.g. putty, picocom) open on the power manager.
 Similarly, if another application has the DUT or interface board open, you may receive an error like this: "[Errno 16] could not open port /dev/cu.usbmodem1403: [Errno 16] Resource busy: '/dev/cu.usbmodem1403'"

+### Error: Power Manager did not acknowledge.
+This will then often be followed with a list of strings, which are messages from the power manager, such as `['33930-08','33340-08','ack']`.
+If this is the case, it is typically because the power manager had messages in its output queue from a previous run.
+Those cause the runner to miss the acknowledgement the power manager and fail.
+Simply run the runner again.

+If there are no messages in the list, then the power manager may be disconnected.
+Make sure it is connected and powered.
+You may find it helpful to connect to it with a serial terminal to check that it is present and communicating.

 ---